SAP Trusted RFC Not Working : SMT1, SMT2

 How to Address the Issue

-In most of the cases it will be authorization issue, so try to address it by updating user roles for missing authorizations.
-In some cases, it will be Certificate issue, so try to check if there are any recent update to certificate and if yes, make sure to exchange updated certificates between the systems.
-In case of issue with specific parameters as per the return code mentioned previously, do adjust those parameters to address the issue.
+In most of the cases it will be an authorization issue, so try to address it by updating user roles for missing authorizations.
+In some cases, it will be a Certificate issue, so try to check if there are any recent updates to the certificate and if yes, make sure to exchange updated certificates between the systems.
+In case of an issue with specific parameters as per the return code mentioned previously, do adjust those parameters to address the issue.
 You can take reference of below Notes,

-If you still face issue of Trusted RFC not working, even after resolving all authorization, certificate, SSL and parameters issues, then it mostly the case of corrupt RFC.
+If you still face the issue of Trusted RFC not working, even after resolving all authorization, certificate, SSL, and parameters issues, then it is mostly the case of corrupt RFC.
 To solve this,

-• Create fresh RFC in SM59, make sure to select “Current User” checkbox in Logon tab.
+• Create a fresh RFC in SM59, and make sure to select the “Current User” checkbox in the Logon tab.

-• In SMT1, go to Tab “System that trust current system”, remove old entry which is in issue.
+• In SMT1, go to Tab “System that trusts current system”, and remove the old entry which is in the issue.

-• Create new entry with the help of Wizard.
+• Create a new entry with the help of Wizard.

-• Provide freshly created RFC in previous step when asked in Wizard.
+• Provide freshly created RFC in the previous step when asked in Wizard.

 • Complete the Wizard.